 We each have our favorites when it comes to brewing methods.
-But let's face it - pour over will most likely make it to the top of a specialty coffee lover's list.
-It simply brings out the most out of a great bean.
+But let's face it - pour-over will most likely make it to the top of a specialty coffee lover's list.
+It simply brings the most out of a great bean.

 1. PREPARE EVERYTHING